 The popular Palmira Hostel in Tegucigalpa just got even better – check out its new property at the former Embassy of Ecuador, complete with a fabulous rooftop terrace & the best views of the capital of Honduras!

-The new Palmira Hostel makes an extended stay in Tegucigalpa even more inviting – see why many travellers (including DIY Travel HQ) end up staying longer than they had planned!
+The new Palmira Hostel makes an extended stay in Tegucigalpa even more inviting – see why many travellers like us here at DIY Travel HQ end up staying longer than they had planned!

 Location of Palmira Hostel

 The new Palmira hostel is still located in Colonia Palmira, the safest neighbourhood in Tegucigalpa.

 This is the embassy district of the capital, with the United Nations building & American Embassy less than 2 blocks away – in fact, Palmira Hostel was actually the former Embassy of Ecuador.

 So if you’ve ever wanted to spend a night at an embassy, this is your chance 🙂